 4

-Then, set the bowl aside for 15-20 minutes.
-This will hydrate the flour and make the dough easier to scoop.
+Fold in the dry ingredients.
+Afterwards, set the bowl aside for 15-20 minutes.
+This helps hydrate the flour and makes the dough easier to scoop!

 Snickerdoodle cookie dough balls on a baking sheet.